 I have one more quick question on this subject.
 Do I have to assign/export ISISROOT every time I open the terminal to use isis?
 Or is there a way of assigning it permanently.
 I saw something about creating aliases in my profile - am I on the right lines?
 I've not had much cause to work in the terminal before, so I'm a little green here.

-#6 Updated by Stuart Sides about 1 year ago
+#6 Updated by Stuart Sides over 1 year ago

 The export and init script have to be done for each terminal you want to use to run ISIS programs.